assignments-codex/level-1-assignments/week-1/day-5-assignment.md

 #### Requirements

-1. Do any one 8.7 Practice activity.
-2. Do any one 8.10 Assessment item.
+1. Do any one Practice at 8.7 and any one Assessment at 8.10.
-3. Include at least one `img` with meaningful `alt` and a short attribution note if needed.
+2. Include at least one `img` with meaningful `alt` and a short attribution note if needed.

 #### Screenshots